thdauser/relxill/CONTRIBUTE.md

 The tests are all collected in `test`.
 The main tests, which are automatically performed, are in `test/unit/` and `test/e2e/`.

+From the main directory, calling `make test` will run both, the unit tests and all e2e tests for all models (stable and development).
+Additionally, only the model including the stable models can be tested as well with `make test-stable`.
+In this case, first the stable model is built, and then the e2e tests are ran on this model.

 #### Unit Tests (test/unit/)
 The units tests are done on C or C++ and should test basic functionality of the code.
 Those tests are ran first.
 To implement the tests the Catch2